jonath92/Copilot-Training/Readme.md

 # Sample Application

 As Software Developers, we are often asked to give estimations on how long it will take to implement a new feature or even a complete new application.
 Due to many unkown factors and changing requirements, this is very hard to do accurately.
+While it is understandable that stakeholders are interested in an estimation, it also creates pressue to the developers to deliver within the given timeframe.
+This pressure can be reduced by breaking down the implementation into smaller tasks and making the estimation more transparent by documenting the assumptions that were made during the estimation process.
+That way it is easier for developers to justify a delay in case the requirements change or unexpected technical challenges arise.

 To explore how AI can help us in this task, we will build a sample application which should fullfill the following requirements:

 - A three-tier architecture with a frontend, backend and database
 - CI/CD pipeline to automatically build, test and deploy the application (for simplicity, we only build the docker images in the pipeline but do not deploy them)